BMPT Terminator: Anti-tank guided weapons

-The BMPT uses the Ataka missile to defeat heavily armored vehicles like tanks (shaped charge), infantry (thermobaric warhead) or aircraft (continuous rod).
+The BMPT uses the Ataka missile to defeat heavily armored vehicles like tanks (shaped charge), infantry (thermobaric warhead) or aircraft (continuous-rod warhead).
 These missiles are carried only within their launchers, without any additional ones stowed away.
 A pair of ATGM launchers is located on each side of the turret.
 These launchers have an elevation of up to +25° and depression down to −5°.
 Laser beam riding SACLOS is the method of guidance used by the Terminator's ATGMs.
 The original 9M120 Ataka missile is 130 mm in diameter and features a tandem warhead capable of defeating explosive reactive armor (ERA).
 The tandem warhead penetrates 800 mm of Rolled homogeneous armor (RHA) behind ERA with later variants capable of penetrating 950 mm of RHA after ERA.
 The anti-personnel variant (9M120F) contains a thermobaric warhead and yields a blast effect of 9.5 kg in TNT equivalence.
 This missile's average speed for all variants is 400 m/s when reaching a target located 5.8 km from the launcher for a flight time of 14.5 seconds.
 The 9M120 has an operational range of up to 6 km and travels at a supersonic speed of 550 m/s.